Fatumayattani/smart_traffic_ai/README.md

 ## Contributing
 Contributions are welcome to improve SmartTraffic AI’s capabilities and user experience.
 Please follow these steps if you’re interested:

-Fork the repository.
+- Fork the repository.
-Create a new branch for your feature or bug fix.
+- Create a new branch for your feature or bug fix.
-Commit your changes and open a pull request.
+- Commit your changes and open a pull request.
-For major changes, open an issue first to discuss proposed updates with the team.